razansu23-meet/Image-Recognition-Lab/README.md

 In this lab, we'll be creating our very own meet profile with your users uploading the images!
 We have provided you with some frontend and backend code already, so make sure to clone the repo!

+1. Pip install the required library: `face-recognition`

-1. Create and set up a new Firebase project:
+2. Create and set up a new Firebase project:
     1. Go to https://console.firebase.google.com/
     2. Create a new project and name it whatever you'd like.
+    3. Go to authentication and set it up.
-    3. Go to Realtime Database and create a database.
+    4. Go to Realtime Database and create a database.
-    4. Go to rules and change false to true.
+    5. Go to rules and change false to true.

-2. Connect the Firebase project to your Flask app:
+3. Connect the Firebase project to your Flask app:
     1. In your Firebase project:
         - Go to project setting and create a web app.
         - Copy the firebaseconfig lines.